 When You Need a Certificate of Good Standing

 While some can legally operate their businesses without a certificate of good standing, potential stakeholders will want to know their business is working in compliance with the law.
 There will be situations where a certificate of good standing can help your small business take advantage of financing or growth opportunities, such as:

 Applying for a Small Business Loan

 At some point, your small business will need funding to finance equipment, purchase inventory or raise the working capital necessary to run operations.
 Obtaining a loan can involve putting together a lot of financial paperwork, and most require a certificate of good standing to verify that your business is legally operating.
 Failure to have one could complicate the application process and hurt your chances of being approved.

 Learn how Fast Capital 360 can take the hassle out of applying for a small business loan and get you approved today!

-If you own a small business that already works with clients across state lines, r want to expand your territory to increase sales, you’ll need to file as a foreign entity with the new state.
+If you own a small business that already works with clients across state lines or want to expand your territory to increase sales, you’ll need to file as a foreign entity with the new state.
 This process requires current proof of your status via a certificate of good standing.